AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 Below, we'll walk through the arguments/options we used to run `fastp`.
 By default, fastp performs adapter trimming, which you can read more about [here](https://github.com/OpenGene/fastp#adapters).
-For paired-end data like that we have for SRR585570, adapters can be detected automatically without specifying an adapter sequence.
+For paired-end data like the data we have for SRR585570, adapters can be detected automatically without specifying an adapter sequence.

 #### Input: `-i` and `-I`